Martina Franca Puglia: Our Definitive Guide

 Seek out shade in Giardini Villa Madonna del Carmine

 If you’re looking for the perfect spot to seek shade, relax for a while or even have a bite to eat-picnic style- head to this lovely little green space just outside the historic center.
-You’ll be able to join the locals in taking afternoon siesta breaks under the pine trees and just take a well-earned break from exploring.

 The park is a great place to relax if you happen to be in town when everything shuts down from about 3 pm until 6 pm.